 Sprague Gallery presents In Full Expression, a 5Cs group show of work by Hannah Dearman-So (Harvey Mudd ’25, engineering), Antara Krishnan (Harvey Mudd, ’27, physics), Amar Kumar (Claremont McKenna ’27, economics), Matthew Pagoaga (Pitzer, director of media studies production services), Bella Pettengill (Pomona ’24, studio art and cognitive science), Theresa Provasnik (Scripps, ’27, art and environmental analysis), Mikayla Stout (Scripps, ’25, studio art and interdisciplinary studies in culture), Ambika Tiwari (Scripps, ’25, math and minor in computer science), and Nolan Windham (Claremont McKenna ’25, economics and data science) and his collaborator Jasper Eliot.

 While the selected pieces vary in subject matter, form, and medium, they have one thing in common: each fiercely and openly responds to the limits and crises of illness, the mundane, and the known.
 The intensity of their method and reflection gives rise to a sense of full expression with no reservation.
 This exhibition considers the many things full expression can be—including an expression of the self, a disclosure, or a selfless act of love and care—and the many things full expression can do.
-It may lead to new development and formation, or at other times, to delay, cancellation, or surrender, all of which, strangely, bring a feeling of relief and resolution.
+It may lead to new development and formation, or at other times, to delay, cancellation, or surrender.

 Dearman-So’s strings of worn-out shoes—a lesser-seen part of a person—and quotes from people she knows well form a display of connection and trust intended to produce knowledge differently.